 When your cat lays across your chest while you’re sleeping, it’s not to pin you down.
 It’s to get in sync with your heartbeat.
 The vibration of your beating heart is soothing to your furry friend and the body heat that you naturally give off while sleeping is just a bonus.
 Your cat is showing a sign of deep love, trust, security.
 As long as it’s comfortable for you, there’s no reason to turn your cat away.
 A word of caution: sleeping with cats could cause some serious problems for infants, toddlers, and young children, so don’t allow this until the child is older and stronger.

-Between Your Legs
+Your cat between Your Legs

 Wild cats sleep in areas where they feel safe and protected, such as under a shrub or bush, in a den, under a porch.
 So when your cat curls up into a ball between your legs, he is mimicking his instincts and looking for a spot where he can sleep at ease.
 Your legs create the perfect crevice for him to think that he will go unnoticed while he catches up on some rest.